-The redesigned 275 GTs were delivered from Scaglietti to Chinetti Motors and sold exclusively in North America.
+Chinetti Motors and sold exclusively in North America.
 Although Maranello scarcely acknowledged the existence of the 275 GTS/4 NART Spyder, it was to become one of Ferrari's most sought-after models, and today many copies exist, cars that started life as Berlinettas and ended up converted into Spyders.

 The first car arrived stateside in February 1967.
 Stamped with chassis number 09437, it was painted giallo solare (sun yellow) and contrasted with a rich black leather interior.
 To give his new car a proper introduction, Chinetti had the first NART Spyder entered in the 12 Hours of Sebring.
 To drive, he selected two women, Pinkie Rollo and Denise McCluggage.
-The two had proven themselves in an OSCA at Sebring in the late 1950s, and McCluggage had won her class, finishing tenth overall at Sebring in 1961
+The two had proven themselves in an OSCA at Sebring in the late 1950s, and McCluggage had won her class, finishing tenth overall at Sebring in 1961 with a Ferrari Berlinetta.
+However, while driving the NART Spyder at Sebring, McCluggage

-Luigi Chinetti, Sr., was

-the most important

-figure in Ferrari history

-with the exception of

-Enzo Ferrari himself.

-Chinetti established

-Ferrari in the United

-States and, as a race

-driver, brought the

-company its greatest

-early victory, winning at

-Le Mans in 1949.
+Luigi Chinetti, Sr., was the most important figure in Ferrari history with the exception of Enzo Ferrari himself.
+Chinetti established Ferrari in the United States and, as a race driver, brought the company its greatest early victory, winning at Le Mans in 1949.